vkurup/kurup.org/source/_posts/2012-10-24-emacs-for-python-programming.markdown

 Python2 project to a Python3 project, you may have problems.
-The workaround is to call `M-x pymacs-terminate-services`, then `M-x virtualenv-workon` to change your virtualenv, and then finally `M-x py-load-pymacs` to restart pymacs
+The workaround is to call `M-x pymacs-terminate-services`, then `M-x virtualenv-workon` to change your virtualenv, and then finally `M-x load-pycomplete` to restart pymacs and pycomplete.

 ### Latest stable version of python-mode.el isn't on Melpa ###